carlos-plata/projects/cloud/clouddevops-capstone/README.md

 Uses AWS Cloudformation Template as base template. https://github.com/aws-samples/ecs-refarch-cloudformation

-Deploys a Websocket Java Webchat app to AWS with CircleCI

 Builds the infrastructure using AWS CloudFormation

 Uses AWS S3 to store builds and cloudformation templates

-Deploys the web app using CircleCI
+Deploys a Websocket Java Webchat app to AWS with CircleCI